wp-plugins/social-media-widget/readme.txt

 === Social Media Widget ===
 Contributors: bmwebproperties
-Tags: social media, twitter, facebook, google+, googleplus, myspace, digg, email, rss, reddit, linkedin, orkut, youtube, vk, buzz, social, icons, links, subscribe, follow, follow me, friendfeed, flickr, stumbleupon, vimeo, delicious, meetup, lastfm, foursquare, skype, blogger, wordpress, yelp, soundcloud, digital tunes, tumblr, hyves, etsy, tungle, plancast, slideshare, deviantart, better business bureau, merchant circle, asmallworld, live365, ping, itunes, picasa, steam, google talk, pandora, hulu, ebay, flixster, imdb, bandcamp, ustream, pinterest, instagram, skyrock, github, goodreads, about me
-Requires at least: 2.9.2
+Tags: social media, twitter, facebook, google+, linkedin, youtube, vimeo, skype, yelp, instagram, social, icons Requires at least: 2.9.2
 Tested up to: 3.5.1
-Stable tag: 4.0.1
+Stable tag: 4.0.2

 Adds links to all of your social media and sharing site profiles.
 Tons of icons come in 3 sizes, 4 icon styles, and 4 animations.